Bankrupting DoS Attackers

-The cost to the adversary is minimized when the bad jobs in each iteration occur before the good jobs.
+Recall that $\AdvTotal$ is the cost to the adversary. \begin{lemma} For any positive $\algExp$, $\AdvTotal \geq \frac{(b-\estGap (g+1))^{\algExp + 1}}{(\algExp+1)(\estGap (g+1))^\algExp}$. \end{lemma} \begin{proof} The cost to the adversary is minimized when the bad jobs in each iteration occur before the good jobs.
 Furthermore, this cost is minimized when the bad jobs are distributed as uniformly as possible across iterations.
 To see this, assume $j$ jobs are distributed non-uniformly among $\ell$ iterations.
 Thus, there exists at least one iteration $i_1$ with at least $\ceil{j/\ell}+1$ bad jobs, and also at least one iteration $i_2$ with at most $\floor{j/\ell}-1$.
 Since the cost function $i^{\algExp}$ is monotonically increasing, moving one bad job from iteration $i_1$ to iteration $i_2$ can only decrease the total cost.

 To bound the adversarial cost in an iteration, we use an integral lower bound.
 Namely, for any $x$ and $\algExp$, $\sum_{i=1}^x i^{\algExp} \geq 1 + \int_{i=1}^x i^\algExp \,di \geq \frac{x^{\algExp+1}}{\algExp+1}$, where the last inequality holds for $\algExp \geq 0$.
 If the number of iterations is $\ell > 0$, we let $x = \floor{b/\ell}$ in the above and bound the total cost of the adversary as: